nixn/pdns-etcd3/doc/ETCD-structure.md

 ## Pre-signed DNSSEC

-pdns-etcd3 supports DNSSEC in the [pre-signed (front-signing)][rfc4035-presigned] model: an external signer (`ldns-signzone`, `dnssec-signzone`, OpenDNSSEC, …) produces the signed records and pushes them into ETCD under the same key layout as ordinary records.
-The backend itself does not sign anything; [online signing](https://doc.powerdns.com/authoritative/dnssec/modes-of-operation.html) is on the [Planned](../README.md#planned) list.
+pdns-etcd3 supports DNSSEC currently only in the [pre-signed (front-signing)][rfc4035-presigned] model: an external signer (`ldns-signzone`, `dnssec-signzone`, OpenDNSSEC, …) produces the signed records and pushes them into ETCD under the same key layout as ordinary records.
+The backend itself does not sign anything yet; [online signing](https://doc.powerdns.com/authoritative/dnssec/modes-of-operation.html) is on the [Planned](../README.md#planned) list.

 Setup checklist: